 Originating in an ecumenical Christian community in France, this quiet prayer style combines simple one or two-line songs with scripture and reflection.
 Candles and icons set a calming atmosphere, and provide an opportunity to take a break in the midst of a hurried and harried lifestyle.

 You can expect a mix of opportunities to gather for prayer, topical speakers, social interaction, and to reach out in service to our parish and community.
 Please watch the St. Andrew’s bulletin and website for information about new programs and events.
 The group generally meets on the 1st and 3rd Wednesday of the month.

-Topics and Events this Fall:
+Topics and Events in Winter/Spring 2018: